 We then drag the Locations filter to the first group.
-The Filters Criteria also change to display the change in groups.
-You can undo this action anytime by clicking the basic view button on the right side.
+The Filters Criteria also changes to display the change in groups.
+You can undo this action anytime by the button on the right side.

 5. Grouping line items in report

 You can also group line items to make it easier for you to view and analyze the report.
 This feature clubs similar items together to improve report readability.